A beauty consultant and former hairdresser by profession, Jayne has been helping men and women improve their appearance for almost 20 years.

-For a better idea of how it works, here is a step by step guide to applying hair loss concealer in conjunction with hair building fibers.
-It may seem complicated, but you'll soon have it down to routine.
+For a better idea of how it works, here is a step-by-step guide to applying hair loss concealer in conjunction with hair-building fibers.
+It may seem complicated, but you'll soon have it down to a routine.

 - Wash and towel dry your hair.

 - If using, apply hair regrowth medications like minoxidil (e.g. Rogaine) and finasteride (e.g. Propecia).

 - Apply mousse and other styling products.

 - Dry your hair thoroughly.

 - Comb or brush your hair into shape.

 - Fix fibers with hairspray or spray-on gel.

 If you prefer to apply concealer after drying your hair in step six, go over your hair again with a hairdryer to get rid of any moisture retained in the concealer.